Monal5031/Tech-fest-portal/Functions ReadMe.txt

 8.void changePassword(char pass[]): Will change the password.

-9.void createEvent(): Will create new event
+9. void creatEvent(): Will create a new event.

+10.void inputInfo(char name[]): function to input any kind of information.